Table of Contents

 Most creators land on Pro, heavy publishers go Premier

-For most individual creators, I see Pro as the natural fit because it matches a reliable weekly cadence.
-Two thousand five hundred credits translate to about five hundred full songs per month, which covers daily uploads, demo packs, and a reasonable round of alternates for clients.
-For teams that publish compilations, deliver stems, or maintain multiple branded channels, Premier’s ten thousand credits prevent mid-month stalls and keep work flowing.
+For most individual creators, I still see Pro as the natural fit because it matches a reliable weekly cadence.
+Two thousand five hundred credits translate to about five hundred full songs per month, which easily covers daily uploads, demo packs, and a reasonable round of alternates for clients or personal projects.
+For teams that publish compilations, deliver stems, or maintain multiple branded channels, Premier’s ten thousand credits are designed to prevent mid-month stalls and keep catalog work flowing without constantly watching the meter.

 Community signals point in the same direction.
-An informal poll on the Suno subreddit shows most respondents split between Basic and Pro, with a small minority on Premier, which is consistent with the output needs of hobbyists and small studios.
-While this is not an official dataset, it tracks what many of us see in practice, a long tail of Pro users and a narrower band of Premier users for intensive catalogs.[8]
+In one informal poll on the Suno subreddit, most respondents split between Basic and Pro, with only a small minority sitting on Premier or stacking extra credits on top, which is exactly what you would expect from a landscape dominated by hobbyists, semi-pros, and a narrower band of heavy publishers.
+While it’s not an official dataset, it does track what many of us see in practice: a long tail of Pro users, a large free tier, and a relatively focused cluster of Premier users running high-volume catalogs.
+[8]

 Real cost per song—and what that means for your budget

 The missing piece is utilization.
-If you leave credits on the table at month-end, your effective cost per song rises.
-Because included credits don’t roll over, set weekly song targets and track usage, then right-size the tier after a month of actual data.
+If you leave credits on the table at month-end, your real cost per song climbs above those headline numbers.
+Because included credits don’t roll over, it’s smarter to set weekly song targets, watch how quickly you burn credits in the first month, and then right-size your tier (or switch between monthly and yearly) once you’ve seen real usage data.
 [1]

 Suno pricing calculator, estimate credits and cost per song